fajao/fajao.github.io/_posts/2024-07-11-Phishing_URL_Detection_with_ML.md

   </figure>
 </div>

-After reviewing the graphs, the features `short_URL` and `Port_in_URL` could negatively impact our model negatively due to their distribution across benign and malicious URLs.
+After reviewing the graphs, the features `short_URL` and `Port_in_URL` could impact our model negatively due to their distribution across benign and malicious URLs.
 The `number_of_protocols` could also be a problem, because the majority of benign URLs don't start with the protocol (www.example.com).

 ![Graphics 1](/assets/img/phishing/020.png)